Practice overview

 - Ingram v Singh [2025] EWCA Civ 264 (as junior counsel to Robin Dunne).
 The case concerned whether a solicitor and client had entered into a retrospective conditional fee agreement.
 Priya also appeared in the High Court appeal with Robin Dunne, reported at [2023] EWHC 3488 (KB).

-- Turner v Coupland: Acting as sole counsel in a High Court appeal concerning a solicitor’s obligation to disclose information about secret commissions.
+- Turner v Coupland [2025] EWHC 1605 (KB): Acting as sole counsel in this High Court appeal concerning a solicitor’s obligation to disclose information about secret commissions under CPR Part 18.
+The consequentials decision is at: [2025] EWHC 2112 (KB).

 - Representing the receiving party in an application to set aside a default costs certificate.